JessicaJuliet/the-leafy-bean/README.md

     * Git was used as the version control software to add, commit and push code to the GitHub repository

 * [balsamiq](https://balsamiq.com/wireframes/)
-    * balsamiq was used to create low-fidelity mock-ups of the website
+    * balsamiq was used to create low-fidelity wireframes of the website

 * [Adobe Photoshop](https://www.adobe.com/ie/products/photoshop.html)
     * Photoshop was used to create high-fidelity mock-ups of the website